Q: What is Amazon GuardDuty?

 Q: Is Amazon GuardDuty a regional or global service?

 Amazon GuardDuty is a regional service.
 Even when multiple accounts are enabled and multiple regions are used, the Amazon GuardDuty security findings remain in the same regions where the underlying data was generated.
-This ensures all data analyzed is regionally based and doesn’t cross AWS regional boundaries.
+This ensures all data analyzed is regionally based and doesn’t cross Amazon Web Services regional boundaries.
 Customers can choose to aggregate security findings produced by Amazon GuardDuty across regions by utilizing Amazon CloudWatch Events, pushing findings to a data store in the customer’s control, like Amazon S3, and then aggregating findings as they see fit.

 Q: What regions does Amazon GuardDuty support?